Robert Harvey (footballer): Early career: 1988–1993

-Harvey was recruited from St Kilda's then VCFL zone, from Seaford and played his first senior game for St Kilda on 6 August 1988 against Footscray at the Western Oval in round 19 of the 1988 VFL season.
+Harvey was recruited from St Kilda's then-VCFL zone Seaford and played his first senior game for St Kilda against Footscray at the Western Oval in round 19, 1988.
 Harvey played in the 1991 St Kilda team that qualified for the finals series for the first time since 1973.
 He was a vital player in St Kilda team that qualified for that year's final series and had the club's first finals' win since 1973.
-He won St Kilda's 1992 award for the best and fairest player (now called the Trevor Barker Award) and was selected in the Australian Team for the first time.
+He won St Kilda's 1992 award for the best and fairest player (now called the Trevor Barker Award) and was selected in the All-Australian team for the first time.

 Rising career: 1994–1996

 In 1994, he played his 100th premiership season match against North Melbourne in Round 2.
-He also won his second St Kilda best and fairest award and was selected in the All-Australian Team for a second time.

-In 1995, he was again selected in the All-Australian Team for a third selection.

-Harvey played in St Kilda’s 1996 Ansett Australia Cup winning side, the club's first pre-season cup win.
+He also won his second St Kilda best and fairest award and was selected in the All-Australian team for a second time.
+In 1995, he was again selected in the All-Australian team for a third selection.
+Harvey played in St Kilda's 1996 Ansett Australia Cup winning side, the club's first pre-season cup win.
 He was also selected for the fourth time in the All-Australian Team.

 Brownlow Medals and captain: 1997–2003

-Harvey played in 22 of 22 matches in the 1997 AFL Premiership Season home and away rounds in which St Kilda Football Club qualified in first position for the 1997 AFL Finals Series, winning the club’s second Minor Premiership and first McClelland Trophy.

-St Kilda qualified for the 1997 AFL Grand Final after qualifying and preliminary finals wins.
-He played in the 1997 AFL Grand Final in which St Kilda were defeated by 31 points.
+Harvey played in all 22 matches in the 1997 AFL regular season in which St Kilda qualified in first position for the finals series, winning the club's second minor premiership and first McClelland Trophy.
+St Kilda qualified for the 1997 AFL grand final after wins in the qualifying and preliminary finals.
+Harvey played in the grand final in which St Kilda was defeated by 31 points.

 Harvey gained 756 disposals in 1997 which, at the time, was the highest single-season tally on record—an average of 30 possessions per game.
 He was recognised for his excellent season with numerous awards.
-He again won St Kilda's best and fairest award and was also selected again in the 1997 All-Australian Team—his fifth All-Australian award.
-He also won the 1997 AFL Players Association Most Valuable Player Award (now the Leigh Matthews Trophy) and the league's highest individual award the Brownlow Medal.
+He again won St Kilda's best and fairest award and was also selected again in the 1997 All-Australian team—his fifth All-Australian honour.
+He also won the 1997 AFL Players Association Most Valuable Player Award (now the Leigh Matthews Trophy) and the league's highest individual award, the Brownlow Medal.
 Chris Grant gained the most votes; however, Grant was ineligible to win the award due to a one-match suspension for striking Hawthorn's Nick Holland.